An Echo in the Darkness: Synopsis

-As she leaves Alexander, he admits his feelings for her, but she knows that he is not who she was meant to be with, and admits that she really only loves him as a brother and dear friend.
+As she leaves Alexander, he admits his feelings for her, but she knows that he is not who she was meant to be with and admits that she really only loves him as a brother and dear friend.
 As Hadassah tries to bring spiritual salvation to Julia, she finds herself feeling sorry for her and ultimately forgives Julia completely for attempting to kill her.
-However, she is still scared that Julia may find out her true identity.
+However, she is still scared of how Julia might react if her true identity is discovered.

 As Julia's life nears its end, her brother Marcus returns from Israel to manage her affairs.
-Though Marcus accepted Christ during the time he spent in Israel, he is still extremely bitter towards his sister and unwilling to forgive her for sending Hadassah to the lions.
+Though Marcus accepted Christ during the time he spent in Israel, he is still extremely bitter towards his sister and unwilling to forgive her for sending Hadassah to the arena.
 When it is clear that Julia is about to die, Hadassah reveals her true identity to her.
 She tells Julia that she has forgiven her long ago and that Christ has forgiven her as well.
 Julia becomes a Christian and is reconciled to Hadassah.
-Hadassah had not realized that Marcus was listening in the whole time.
-He takes Julia to the garden to be baptized before she dies peacefully.
+Hadassah had not realized that Marcus was listening outside Julia's bedchamber the whole time and that he has now discovered her true identity.
+He takes Julia to the baths to be baptized before she dies peacefully.
 He then chases after Hadassah, who had fled back to Alexander's, fearing Marcus would think her scars were ugly and reject her.
-Marcus finds Hadassah, grants her her freedom and the two are married.
+Marcus finds Hadassah and confesses that he still loves her, and that she is beautiful to him despite her disfiguring scars.
+Marcus grants Hadassah her freedom and the two are married.
 They have many children together and continue to do Christ's work as Christians are continually persecuted throughout the Empire.